 Here is a review from one of our customers for a sump pump installation that we completed:

-I wanted to follow up our conversation with an e-mail to let you know how pleased I was that I chose to go with Plumbway for for my sump pump.
+I wanted to follow up our conversation with an e-mail to let you know how pleased I was that I chose to go with Plumbway for my sump pump.
 Tom and Stu did a great job and left the area clean when they were finished.
 A very special thanks to Tom for taking the time to answer all my concerns about the pump and some other plumbing issues I was having.
-I certainly would not hesitate to recommend plumbway to anyone and I will be using them for any other plumbing problems I may encounter.
+I certainly would not hesitate to recommend Plumbway to anyone and I will be using them for any other plumbing problems I may encounter.

 Thank you Kim.”

 For more information on sump pumps or backup sump systems, feel free to contact us at any time.
 We can also be reached at 905-574-3456!